merchisdk/merchi_cart/README.md

   context functions:
-  setCartComplete - Resets the cart refetchCart - refetches the cart
+  setCartComplete - Resets the cart refetchCart - refetches the cart createCartAndCookie = clears and resets the cart with a new cookie

   window functions:
   addCartItem - takes job json and creates a cart item